 "A man with telekinetic abilities meets a group of people with similar powers."

 A star is born!
 On this day in 2011, Time Again delivered Action/Adventure with just a twist of SciFi.
-The feature starred Angela Rachelle and Tara Smoker, and here's the plot summary as provided by IMDB.com:
+Written (in part) and directed by Ray Karwel, the feature starred Angela Rachelle, Tara Smoker, and Scott F. Evans.
+Here's the plot summary as provided by IMDB.com:

 "A mysterious woman helps prevent a notorious underworld criminal from getting his hands on a set of strange coins that can tip the balance between life and death."